 The family of an inmate who died following a confrontation with Denver Sheriff deputies inside the Denver jail, has released the disturbing video showing the last moments of his life.

 The release of the more than 45 minutes of jailhouse video comes after Denver District Attorney Mitch Morrissey said he would not be filing criminal charges in the death of Michael Marshall .

 "There is no evidence suggesting any force was used for the purpose of harming Mr. Marshall," Morrissey said.

-But a medical examiner's report states Marshall's "cause of death was determined to be complications of positional asphyxia, to include aspiration pneumonia, due to being physically restrained by law enforcement during an acute psychotic episode."
+The decision came despite a medical examiner's report, which states Marshall's "cause of death was determined to be complications of positional asphyxia, to include aspiration pneumonia, due to being physically restrained by law enforcement during an acute psychotic episode."